-- In the Breakpoints or Memory window, right-click and choose New Breakpoints>Data Log to open the breakpoints dialog box.
-Set a Data Log breakpoint on the data you want to collect log information for.
-You can set up to four Data Log breakpoints. - 2 Choose C-SPY driver>Data Log to open the Data Log window.
-Optionally, you can also choose: - C-SPY driver>Data Log Summary to open the Data Log Summary window - C-SPY driver>Timeline to open the Timeline window to view the Data Log graph. - 3 From the context menu, available in the Data Log window, choose Enable to enable the logging. - 4 Start executing your application program to collect the log information. - 5 To view the data log information, look in any of the Data Log, Data Log Summary, or the Data graph in the Timeline window. - 6 If you want to save the log or summary to a file, choose Save to log file from the context menu in the window in question. - 7 To disable data and interrupt logging, choose Disable from the context menu in each window where you have enabled it.
+- 2 Choose C-SPY driver>Data Log to open the Data Log window.
+Optionally, you can also choose: - C-SPY driver>Data Log Summary to open the Data Log Summary window - C-SPY driver>Timeline to open the Timeline window to view the Data Log graph. - 3 From the context menu, available in the Data Log window, choose Enable to enable the logging. - 4 Start executing your application program to collect the log information. - 5 To view the data log information, look in any of the Data Log window, Data Log Summary window, or the Data graph in the Timeline window. - 6 If you want to save the log or summary to a file, choose Save to log file from the context menu in the window in question. - 7 To disable data logging, choose Disable from the context menu in each window where you have enabled it.